Freshwater Wildlife Art

 A turtle is not just a turtle.
 A bass is not just a fish.
 A salamander near moss or a crawfish in shallow water tells you something about the place: shade, season, bank, water level, temperature, patience.

 That is the kind of wildlife art I care about.
-Not animals dropped onto a blank stage.
-Animals in their little worlds, minding their business, making the room feel a bit more alive.
+Not animals on a blank stage.
+Animals in their little worlds, minding their business, with flowers, moss, stone, roots, and reflected water doing their part.
+Sometimes the wildlife leads the story.
+Sometimes the flowers do.
+When the plants become the main subject, those pieces continue into Appalachian Botanicals.

-Different wildlife changes a room in different ways.
+Different wildlife makes you look in different ways.

 Bass